shanna-f/Policy-Endorsement-Intake-Optimization/README.md

 *Figure 4: Future State Endorsement Intake & Processing Flow*

-✨ By directly linking identified gaps to solution options, I ensured we were solving the right problems—designing a future state that addressed real operational pain points, improved efficiency, maintained compliance, and provided actionable visibility.
+✨ Linking identified gaps to solution options ensures the team is solving the right problems, designing a future state that addresses real operational pain points, improves efficiency, maintains compliance, and provides actionable visibility.

-***With the solution and scope defined, I then established clear goals and success measures to ensure the changes delivered measurable business value.***

 ---

 ## 4. Goals, Alignment & Success Measures

-With the problems clearly defined, I set **goals, objectives, strategic alignment, and KPIs** to ensure the initiative delivered both operational and strategic value.
-These elements are connected logically:
+I defined clear goals, objectives, strategic alignment, and KPIs to translate identified gaps into actionable targets.
+This ensured the solution would deliver measurable operational improvements while supporting broader business priorities.

+**Logical Flow:**

 1. **Goals** define *what we want to achieve* at a high level.
 2. **Objectives** break those goals into *specific, measurable actions* that address identified pain points.